neyer/dewDrop/README.md

   The 'SAME' statement also allows for a unified sense of personhood to emerge from  multiple social media accounts.
 I can make a statement about my friend on facebook, and his twitter followers will be able to make sense of the same statement.

+  As in other statements, the last parameter can let me assert that another person is saying two statements are the same.

 ## Hurt, Apology, Forgiveness